-The economical, and easy to alter a pattern, is to buy a multiple-sized pattern in one envelope.
-The economical aspect only works if you trace off the pattern size you need and save the original pattern for future use.
+The economic and easy way to alter a pattern is to buy a multiple-sized pattern in one envelope.
+The economic aspect only works if you trace off the pattern size you need and save the original pattern for future use.
 Patterns for children are much more economical if you can buy multi-sized patterns and use the larger sizes in the future as the child grows.

 Whenever you are making an alteration and you are unsure of the results, it's worth the time to make a scrap copy from an old sheet or that bargain bin fabric that you wonder why you bought it.
 Whenever it's possible, use the same type of fabric as the fabric you will be using for the garment to get the full picture of how the pattern will drape and hang in the finished garment.

 If you are not going to use a stretch fabric on the final garment, don't use a stretch fabric to test the pattern.
 The fabric stretch can make a big difference in how the pattern will fit, even if you don't "think" the trial run is stretching the fabric.